TunnelBear Review (2022) | Nice and User-friendly, but no Netflix or Torrents

-> Tunnelbear has had an independent party test their safety and they published the results.
-In this research you can read that this third party has checked the safety risks of the TunnelBear software.
-On the basis of this report TunnelBear has made changes.
-This shows they are willing to fall on their face, if this ultimately means that their service will be better.
+Tunnelbear has had an independent party test their safety and they published the results.
+In this research, you can read that this third party has checked the safety risks of the TunnelBear software.
+Based on this report TunnelBear has made several necessary changes.
+This shows they are willing to fall on their face if this ultimately means that their service will be better.

 Kill switch: VigilantBear

 TunnelBear has its own kill switch option called VigilantBear.
 While this sounds very impressive it works very similarly to other VPN kill switches.
-VigilantBear is a safety option in TunnelBear that ensures your data is protected even when the connection to your VPN in temporarily lost.
-Normally this would mean your data is vulnerable for a moment, but with a kill switch your data can remain protected.
-The VigilantBear will make sure your data stays safe no matter what.
+VigilantBear is a safety option within the TunnelBear software that ensures your data is protected even when the connection to your VPN in temporarily lost.
+Normally this would mean your data is vulnerable for a moment, but with a kill switch your data remains protected.
+The VigilantBear option will make sure your data stays safe no matter what.

 What information does TunnelBear need?

 To create an account with TunnelBear you only need an email address and password.
-You can pay with Bitcoin, which means you can create an account with TunnelBear completely anonymously.
-However, if you pay with another options like your creditcard, TunnelBear will have more of your personal information.
+You can pay with Bitcoin, which means you can create an account with TunnelBear anonymously.
+However, if you pay with other options like your credit card, TunnelBear will have more of your personal information.

 Conclusion safety TunnelBear